nilpunch/massive-ecs/README.md

 This is **a library**, not a framework.
 Thus, it does not try to take control of the user codebase or the main game loop.

+It’s organized as a set of loosely coupled containers that can be used in different ways.

 ### Entity Component System ([wiki](https://github.com/nilpunch/massive-ecs/wiki/Entity-Component-System))

-- Fast and simple.
-- No code generation.
+Design considerations:

+- Deterministic with lazy initialization.
+- Component definition is configuration — no extra boilerplate.
+- No deferred command execution — all changes apply immediately.
-- No archetypes or bitsets.
+- Minimal storage for fast saving.
+No archetypes or bitsets.
-- Fully managed, no unsafe code.
+- Fully managed — no unsafe code, no `Dispose()` methods.
 - Supports components of any type.
-- No allocations and minimal memory consumption.
-- No deferred command execution — all changes take effect immediately.
+- IL2CPP friendly, tested with high stripping level on PC, Android, and WebGL.

+Features:

 - `Clone()` and `CopyTo(other)` methods for creating snapshots.
   Ideal for implementing replays, undo/redo, or rollbacks.
 - Lightweight [views](https://github.com/nilpunch/massive-ecs/wiki/Entity-Component-System#views) for adaptive iteration over entities and components.
 - Fully stable storage (no reference invalidation) on demand:
   - Use the `Stable` attribute for components.
   - Or enable full stability for the entire world.
-- IL2CPP friendly, tested with high stripping level on PC, Android, and WebGL.
+- `Allocator` lets you use collections inside components and easily integrate external tools in rollback pipeline.

 ### Rollbacks ([wiki](https://github.com/nilpunch/massive-ecs/wiki/Rollbacks))